 Goods movement is an important part of the regional transportation system as well as the economic vitality of the region.
 Most freight movement in and through Inyo County is done by truck and generates a significant amount of truck traffic on Inyo County roadways.
 There is one beverage distributor that generates roughly 100 - 300 trucks per day in Inyo County, all on US 395.
-Private sector companies were contacted for input during this plan update, but no comments were received.
+Crystal Geyser Alpine Spring Water, as well FW Aggregates, Inc. a large sand and gravel supplier, were contacted for input during this plan update, but no comments were received.